gergelyke/gergelyke.github.io/src/source/_posts/nodejs-security-overview.md

 In 2016, at Node.js Interactive in Austin, the Security Working Group was formed, addressing the need for a working group focusing on security.
 It is mainly responsible for defining and maintaining security policies and procedures for the core Node.js project and other projects maintained by the Node.js Foundation.

-Also, it helps with:
+The Security Working Group also helps with:

 * the Node.js Security project to bring vulnerability data into the Foundation,
 * review and recommend processes for handling of security reports,
 * recommend security improvements for the core Node.js project,
 * facilitate and promote the expansion of a healthy security service and product provider ecosystem vulnerabilities.

-For more information, check out the [Security working group](https://github.com/nodejs/security-wg).
+For more information, check out the [Security working group GitHub repository](https://github.com/nodejs/security-wg).

 ### Responsible disclosure of potential security issues